ipython/ipython-in-depth/Exercise-2/Exercise-2.md

 ## Files + consoles
 - binding multiple documents to the same kernel
-    - New Console for Notebook
+    - Notebook + console workflow
-    - R-Markdown workflow. - live editing demo
+    - Markdown + console workflow
     - Python code file + console workflow
     - Open in classic notebook, modify, save and reopen in Lab.
     - Try creating new document/notebook/terminal/console

 - Try arranging different layout, and refresh the page.
 Get a feeling of which layout element persist across refresh
-    - TODO :arranging things side-by-side.
-Come up with specific layouts they have to get
     - Try to find information about "single-document mode"

 - Look in the help menu how to open same notebook in classic notebook